Objectives

 other novel product design concepts based on studying the step moving from the classical

-3. Determining the optimal synergy and business case of a smart charging (solar) car in the energy
+design to a new process validation method in product design. - Determining the optimal synergy and business case of a smart charging (solar) car in the energy

 transition: